vnali/craft-asset-indexes-extra-docs/README.md

  - entries, products, digital products that created by this plugin are always disabled so admins be able to audit them before publish.

 ### Create an option for asset indxes utlity:
 To create an option for asset indexes utility, select options sub menu from Asset Indexes Extra.
-You should fill this field in provided form:
+You should fill these fields in provided form:

 `Volumes`
 You can filter volumes that related to this asset indexes option.